adrianpillinger/adrianpillinger.github.io/_posts/2014-06-05-the-gracious-hand-of-God.md

+---
+layout: post
-# Recognising the gracious hand of God
+title: The gracious hand of God
+---

+h1. {{ page.title }}

 We'd do well to recognise when God has acted graciously towards us; Often we attribute outcomes to our own effort.